 While hearing ‘pirates’ probably makes you think of eye patches, hooks for hands and regrettable Halloween costumes, pirates are actually as rampant and dangerous as ever.
 However, cruise ships have thorough procedures to protect themselves from pirates, particularly in areas known for high rates of attacks.

-There were only six reports of pirates attempting to attack cruise ships over the last 10 years. – in fact there has never been a successful pirate attack on a cruise ship.
+There were only six reports of pirates attempting to attack cruise ships over the last 10 years.
+There has never been a successful pirate attack on a cruise ship.
 However, this doesn’t mean cruise ships aren’t prepared for the worst.

-Royal Caribbean crew member and Tiktok user ‘ericafromamerica’ shares what her ship did for safety when it sailed through the Gulf of Aden, a hotspot for Somalian pirate activity.
+Royal Caribbean crew member and Tiktok user ‘ericafromamerica’ shares what her ship did for safety when it sailed through the Gulf of Aden.
+This is a hotspot for Somalian pirate activity.

 Carolyne Jasinksi, a luxury cruise passenger also sailed through the Gulf of Aden and its surrounding seas and wrote on News.com.au of her experience.